 First-line supervisor of firefighting and prevention workers

-First-line supervisors coordinate the activities of firefighters.
+First-line supervisors coordinate firefighters' activities.
 They also develop fire prevention and control measures to reduce the risk of fires.

 These workers make a median annual wage of $90,740.
 For comparison, a firefighter makes a median annual wage of $57,120.